andyexeter/post-lockdown/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 This is a major version release.
-Please check the change log before updating.
+Please read the changelog before updating.